-The female plants cones contain seeds, which get a beautiful bright orange color when ripened.
+The female plants cones contain coontie palm seeds, which get a beautiful bright orange color when ripened.

 Light & Temperature

-This Zamia floridana palm prefers filtered sunlight to partial shade, but it is a hardy plant and can tolerate full sun and cold weather.
+This Zamia floridana palm prefers filtered sunlight to part shade, but it is a hardy plant and can tolerate full sun and cold weather.

-The plant is cold-hardy to USDA zones 8b to 11.
+The floridana is cold-hardy to USDA zones 8b to 11.
 The coontie is salt, drought, and cold tolerant.

 Watering and Feeding